n4ze3m/dialoqbase/README.md

 ## Sponsors 💖

 Dialoqbase nothing without the support of our wonderful sponsors.
-If you are interested in becoming a sponsor,
+If you are interested in becoming a sponsor, please visit the [sponsorship page](https://github.com/sponsors/n4ze3m).